Aniket-debug/ME609-Project/README.md

 Each file is self-contained and can be executed directly.
 Simply clone the repository and run the desired script using Python:

+you can the functions and constraints by simply going into source code

 ```bash
 python single_variable_optimization.py
 python multivariable_optimization.py